opendocsg/slw-judgments-backfill/2018_SGHC_78/report.md

  It was observed ... that a party who failed to raise the plea as required under article 16(2) should be precluded from raising such objections not only during the later stages of the arbitral proceedings but also in other contexts, in particular, in setting aside proceedings or enforcement proceedings, subject to certain limits such as public policy, including arbitrability.

-However, that party has _not_ lost its passive remedy of resisting _enforcement_ whether in another jurisdiction or as a domestic international award at the seat: see _PT First Media TBK (formerly known as PT Broadband Multimedia TBK) v Astro Nusantara International BV and others and another appeal_ [2014] 1 SLR 372 (“ _PT First Media (CA)_ ”).
+However, that party has _not_ lost its passive remedy of resisting _enforcement_ whether in another jurisdiction or as a domestic international award at the seat: see _PT First Media TBK (formerly known as PT Broadband Multimedia TBK) v Astro Nusantara International BV and others and another appeal_ <span class="citation">[2014] 1 SLR 372</span> (“ _PT First Media (CA)_ ”).

 63     The Court of Appeal in its very comprehensive judgment on the active and passive remedies open to a party under the IAA and Model Law stated, albeit _obiter_ , in _PT First Media (CA)_ at [130] and [132] as follows: